 A dump truck business plan can not only help you in formulating a cost-effective and profitable business model, but it can also help you in understanding the industry better.

-For example, in a dump truck business knowing the safety procedures, having the required licenses given the hazardous nature of the work is important.
+For example, in a dump truck business knowing the safety procedures, and having the required licenses given the hazardous nature of the work is important.
 Also, crafting cost-efficient methods which are environmentally friendly too can act as a plus.

 A well-written business plan can help you in achieving all of the above.